-Most Comfortable Dress Shoes for Men
+Comfortable Dress Shoes for Men, 2019 Edition

 Comfortable Dress Shoes for Men

 Men’s dress shoes that are comfortable enough to wear all day can be hard to find.
 If you’re style-conscious, the list gets even shorter.
-I’m a teacher and I’m often on my feet all day – and I also want to look good.
+I’m a teacher, and I’m often on my feet all day – and I also want to look good.
 This article brings together my personal experience in shopping for dress shoes, along with select pairs from sites that rank shoes based on comfort and foot health.
 If you, like me, have a history of foot and heel pain, particularly plantar fasciitis, then this article is for you.
-These are the top 5 shoes that have a high consensus approval rating among wearers.
+These are the top five shoes that have a high consensus approval rating among wearers.
 I have chosen specific shoes to feature here based on comfort and, just as important, stylishness.

 Foot Pain and Dress Shoes

 Those of us with sore feet and a desire to look good can find it hard to shop for shoes, since good-looking ones can leave us barely able to walk, and "therapeutic" shoes make us look like we're on the run from the old folk’s home.
-I put together this guide to stylish-yet-comfortable shoes for men like me who have a few aches and pains in heels, arches, and ankles, but still want to look like we care about how we look.
+I put together this guide to stylish-yet-comfortable shoes for men like me who have a few aches and pains in heels, arches, and ankles, but still want to look like we care about our appearance.
 All of the pairs here have high ratings for comfort and foot supports, and are also good-looking and, in some cases, truly fashion-forward.

 Fashion is the armor to survive the reality of everyday life.— Bill Cunningham